-Grammar: dscp <integer>; // obsolete
+Grammar: dscp <integer>;

-Sets the Differentiated Services Code Point (DSCP) value (obsolete).
+Specifies the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic.

-This option used to set the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic.
-It is now obsolete and has no effect.
+This is the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic, on operating systems that support DSCP.
+Valid values are 0 through 63.
+It is not configured by default.